 Record Date.
-The record date for determining the stockholders entitled to vote at the Annual Meeting is September 28, 2007 ("Record Date").
-As of September 28, 2007, there were 21,171,202 shares of Class A Common Stock; 4,037,628 shares of Class B Common Stock; and 3,185,586 shares of Public Preferred Stock outstanding and entitled to vote at the Annual Meeting.
-The purpose of the Annual Meeting is to allow the holders of the Class A and Class B Common Stock to elect eight Class A/B Common Directors, and to vote on any other issue before the meeting.
+The record date for determining the stockholders entitled to vote at the Annual Meeting is September 28, 2009 ("Record Date").
+As of September 28, 2009, there were 33,552,968 shares of Class A Common Stock; and 4,037,628 shares of Class B Common Stock outstanding and entitled to vote at the Annual Meeting.
+The purpose of the Annual Meeting is to allow the holders of the Class A and Class B Common Stock to elect nine Class A/B Common Directors, and to vote on any other issue before the meeting.

 Votes.
-Each holder of Class A/Class B Common Stock is entitled to one vote per share of Common Stock held, on the election of Class A/B Common Directors, and any other issue to be decided at the Annual Meeting.
+Each holder of Common Stock is entitled to one vote per share of Common Stock held, on the election of Class A/B Common Directors, and any other issue to be decided at the Annual Meeting.
 Cumulative voting is not permitted.